 SEA PEACE RURAL RESIDENTIAL

-The design incorporated a strategic set of terraces so that the functionality and usability of domestic related spaces would step down the hillside toward the view, enabling each area an unimpeded panorama of the Byron Bay lighthouse and bay.
-This view corridor was maintained by different levels and densities of vegetation that would fade and blend with surrounding native bush zones.
+The design incorporates a strategic set of terraces so the functionality of related domestic spaces step down the hillside toward the view as well as swimming pool, enabling each area an unimpeded panorama of Byron Bay’s lighthouse and bay.
+The view corridor is maintained on each level and varying densities of vegetation fade and blend with surrounding native bush zones.

-This system of terraces also facilitated the ability to reduce visibility of safety fencing and connected the dwelling to the immediate garden areas and then onward to bushland.
+This system of terraces also reduced the visibility of the required pool safety fencing and connected the dwelling to the immediate garden areas and then onward to bushland.

 At the main dwelling entry area a large lotus and carp pond allows for an intimate and protected outdoor courtyard space.
 This extraordinary entry courtyard, sheltered by the house and a stone fountain wall, provided the perfect tropical environment for the clients’ exotic orchid and plant collection, as well as the perfect environment for the carp.

 This garden was featured in PLANTING DREAMS, GRAND GARDEN DESIGNS, a photographic exhibition of contemporary garden design at the STATE LIBRARY OF NSW